DevExpress-Examples/asp-net-web-forms-grid-enable-or-disable-buttons-on-the-client/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/e2345/)**
 <!-- run online end -->

-This example demonstrates how to create a template and add a hyperlink editor to the template to emulate command button functionality.
+This example demonstrates how to create a template and add a hyperlink editor to that template to emulate command button functionality.
 You can enable or disable the command button in the check box editor.

 ![Enable or Disable Buttons](enableOrDisableButtons.png)